-The V&A Museum of Childhood holds a major collection of archives that capture and record childhood culture and design.
+Young V&A (formerly the V&A Museum of Childhood) holds a major collection of archives that capture and record childhood culture and design.

 The strength of the ever-expanding archive collection is its diversity.
 Of particular note is the Donne Buck collection, which contains a fascinating history of adventure playgrounds, and the records of Lines Bros (famous for their Tri-ang trademark), which demonstrate the extent and strength of the toy making industry in Britain during the 20th century.

-The V&A Museum of Childhood is currently closed as we work to transform it into a new world-leading museum of design and creativity for children and young people.
-The Museum of Childhood Archive will be relocated to the new V&A East Storehouse in Stratford's Queen Elizabeth Olympic Park.
+Young V&A is currently closed as we work to transform it into a new world-leading museum of design and creativity for children and young people.
+The Young V&A Archive will be relocated to the new V&A East Storehouse in Stratford's Queen Elizabeth Olympic Park.
 There is currently no access to the archive and we are unable to consult material in the collections on behalf of enquirers; our enquiry service is therefore very limited.
 Full access and enquiry services will resume in 2024.

-As well as a collection of children's literature stretching from the 19th century to the present day, the Museum of Childhood Library also holds a broad range of critical work regarding the social and cultural history of childhood which includes, but is not limited to, work on the figure of the child in literature and visual culture; the history and practice of pedagogy; and the material culture of childhood, for example histories of the design, production and marketing of children's toys.
+As well as a collection of children's literature stretching from the 19th century to the present day, the Young V&A library also holds a broad range of critical work regarding the social and cultural history of childhood which includes, but is not limited to, work on the figure of the child in literature and visual culture; the history and practice of pedagogy; and the material culture of childhood, for example histories of the design, production and marketing of children's toys.

 We are in the process of updating the records of our holdings – if you are looking for something specific that is not listed on the catalogue, please email firstname.lastname@example.org with a request.